-Courses in professional education completed more than seven years before admission or readmission do not meet professional requirements.
-Students may need to repeat all or part of these courses or document current knowledge/skills before student teaching.
+Courses in teacher education completed more than seven years before admission or readmission do not meet professional requirements.
+Students may need to repeat all or part of these courses or document current knowledge/skills before student teaching in order to meet programmatic or endorsement requirements set by the State of Washington.